 The problem that hides in plain sight: per-piece variability

-One of the least talked-about failure modes in gummies is that a batch can test “fine” as an average while individual pieces vary more than you’d expect.
-It can happen when powders settle in a holding tank, when mixing isn’t optimized, or when deposit conditions drift over a long run.
+One of the least discussed failure modes in gummies is that a batch can test “fine” as an average while individual pieces vary more than you'd expect.
+This happens when powders settle in a holding tank, when mixing isn't optimized, or when deposit conditions drift over a long run.

-Good gummy manufacturing treats piece-by-piece consistency as a non-negotiable outcome, not a nice-to-have.
+Smart gummy manufacturing treats piece-by-piece consistency as a must-have, not a nice-to-have.

 Taste has consequences: the stability cost of “candy-level” flavor